plaid/npmserve/README.md

 # npmserve

-A replacement for `npm` which allows clients to execute `npm install` on a remote server.
+A replacement for `npm`, which allows clients to execute `npm install` on a remote server.
 This allows slow clients to offload the work of building `node_modules` and perform significantly faster installs.

 ## server